bespoke-silicon-group/bsg_newlib_dramfs/README.md

 ## Introduction

-Newlib is a light-weight C standard library implementation for embedded systems that typical relies on a "board support package" to call out to real I/O devices.
+TLDR: Newlib is a light-weight C standard library implementation for embedded systems that typical relies on a "board support package" to call out to real I/O devices.
 We provide a BSP that is based on a RAMDISK that you compile into your binary.
+This provides support for read/write filesystem without needing any underlying hardware except DRAM.

 It elegantly separates system specific functionality (system calls) into an easily portable portion called Libgloss.
 Libgloss contains system call implementations for different architectures/systems in it.
 Porting Newlib to an architecture/system essentially involves porting these system call implementations in Libgloss.
 Complete guide for porting Newlib can be found in [5].